- You are here:

 Programme

-• Exploring Research Communication: Inputs by Participating Researchers
+- Exploring Research Communication: Opening the scence with Participating Researchers

 We highly appreciate the engagement, many thanks for helping us:

-Urban water management and environmental technology (RUB): research group on wastewater treatment processes and processes for methane production from waste and renewable resources, highly experienced in cooperating with researchers from other research fields and partners from outside academia.
+Urban Ecology and Biodiversity (RUB): research on vegetation and ecosystem ecology and analysis of ecological patterns and processes in urban and rural landscapes, highly experienced in cooperating with researchers from other research fields and partners from outside academia.

 We highly appreciate your participation in the complete programme.
 If you would like your participation in the Research Communication Day acknowledged for RS Certificate participation in the complete programme is needed.